egehatirnaz/1g-katamino-CS319/README.md

 Leaderboard: The leaderboard will contain nicknames and their times.
 Sorting of the users will be determined with respect to their times.

-Refresh button: As mentioned, every level has more than one solution.
-Our game does not contain a guideline as original game.
-Our game will assign a random solution set instead of showing a guideline.
-In addition, players can refresh their solution, which means that the player can demand a new solution set by clicking refresh button.
-However, if a user clicks the refresh button, the time will be increased 5 seconds as a punishment.
+Normal mode: The normal Katamino experience.

 Challenge mode: Game usually assign a solution set with a proper number of blocks for players.
 In this mode, game will assign a solution set with 2 addition useless blocks.
-The challenge mode’s leaderboard will be different from normal game mode’s leaderboard.

-Giving Hints: Players who don't succeed to find the solution are given hints like putting a piece into it's place.
-That offers the player one of the specific solutions defined by designers.

-Improve the Game: Players have chance to add new solutions which did not forsee by designers.
-That also makes the game interactive.

-Game's Learning Machine: The machine inside the game will learn the player's actions and offer them new games according to their preferences.
-Also that will help players to add new solutions.
-Some solutions which is learned from some (more intellegent) players will expand the game solutions.
-These solutions will also be offered other players and make game more user-centered.
+Dynamic Mode: The game mode which change the game board in increasing levels which means for players to experience a flexible game.

 ### References